Leap year: Baháʼí calendar

 The Baháʼí calendar is a solar calendar composed of 19 months of 19 days each (361 days).
-Years begin at Naw-Rúz, on the vernal equinox, on or about March 21.
-A period of "Intercalary Days", called Ayyam-i-Ha, is inserted before the 19th month.
-This period normally has 4 days, but an extra day is added when needed to ensure that the following year starts on the vernal equinox.
+Years begin at Naw-Rúz, on the March equinox, on or about 21 March.
+A period of intercalary days, called Ayyam-i-Ha, is inserted before the 19th month.
+This period normally has four days, but an extra day is added when needed to ensure that the following year starts on the March equinox.
 This is calculated and known years in advance.

 Bengali, Indian and Thai calendars

-The Revised Bengali Calendar of Bangladesh and the Indian National Calendar organise their leap years so that every leap day is close to February 29 in the Gregorian calendar and vice versa.
+The Revised Bengali Calendar of Bangladesh and the Indian National Calendar organise their leap years so that every leap day is close to 29 February in the Gregorian calendar and vice versa.
 This makes it easy to convert dates to or from Gregorian.

-The Thai solar calendar uses the Buddhist Era (BE) but has been synchronized with the Gregorian since AD 1941.
+The Thai solar calendar uses the Buddhist Era (BE) but has been synchronised with the Gregorian since AD 1941.